wilkie/blog/posts/reuleaux-selectors.md

 They were able to give feedback, privately and also among a forum.
 I have suppressed the exact feedback due to privacy and due to the fact that the discussion was not fruitful (that is, sometimes a bit hateful) to the discussion on a whole.

-However, it is difficult to conceive of a simpler way of inputing a broad range of gender choices.
+However, it is difficult to conceive of a simpler way of inputting a broad range of gender choices.
 It is possible that one could add the ability to use preset points according to a dropdown or determined from a textfield to prepopulate the selectors.
 This would show the intention of the selectors and also help the assumed majority of people make quick decisions, but still allow the genderqueer community the ability to be visible by refining their identity further.